 Titus was surrendered to PARL in April 2021 and needed Entropion surgery to correct the condition that was causing his eyelashes to grow inward toward his eyes.
 His surgery went smoothly and he was adopted in June 2021.

 These sweet rabbits came to PARL as emergency surrenders, saved from neglectful conditions.
 Unfortunately, Clementine was suffering from severe stage 4 uterine cancer and was in obvious pain and distress.
 Our team made the difficult choice to humanely euthanize her.
 She passed peacefully, surrounded by the staff here at PARL who cared for her and loved her in the brief time she spent with us.
-Jekkyl and Hyde continue to receive critical care.
-Both are on medications for upper respiratory infections and are being treated for intestinal parasites.
-While they have a long road ahead of them, we are seeing small steps forward in their health each day and remain hopeful.
+Jekkyl and Hyde received medications for upper respiratory infections and were treated for intestinal parasites prior to adoption.

 Takkun was a very sweet and friendly senior cat who was surrendered in early May 2021.
 He was suffering from diabetes complications and spent several weeks receiving supportive care in a loving foster home after he went into sepsis and spent several nights in emergency care.
 Unfortunately, in early June 2021, we had to say goodbye to sweet Takkun when he took a turn for the worse and his body began to shut down.
 He was surrounded by his loving foster mama as he passed on.
 We send thanks to all who helped make Takkun's last chapter one filled with love and kindness.